-The sacrament of Confirmation marks the adult phase of our journey in Christian faith as members of the Episcopal Church, and is commended to all our members, those who grew up as Episcopalians and those who have come from other parts of the larger church.
+The sacrament of Confirmation marks the adult phase of our journey in Christian faith as members of the Episcopal Church and is commended to all our members, those who grew up as Episcopalians and those who have come from other parts of the larger church.
 We take the Confirmation process seriously as a time marked by deep exploration of faith.
 Only a bishop serves as the minister of Confirmation, so we participate in this sacrament when the bishop is with the congregation.
 Members of St. Stephen’s Church already confirmed in the Roman Catholic or Evangelical Lutheran Churches are publicly received into the Episcopal Church by our bishop.

 Confirmation for mature youth includes classes, outreach opportunities, and participation in the life of the church.
 In addition, every Confirmation student receives a mentor as his or her companion for the journey.
 Mentors are active members of the church who provide spiritual guidance throughout the Confirmation process.
-For more information about Youth Confirmation or becoming a mentor, please contact Adam Estrem.

 Confirmation for adults includes reflections and lessons with the clergy in accordance with the needs of those seeking the sacrament.
-Contact the Rev. Tom Cook for more information.

 The sacrament of marriage with St. Stephen’s Church grows out of our shared life, worship and service together; therefore, couples to be married with St. Stephen’s Church are members of the parish, immediate family of active members, or those who have established some long-standing faith connection with St. Stephen’s Church.
 If you are seeking a faith community in which to marry, we invite you to become active members with St. Stephen’s Church, so that you might prepare for marriage with the clergy.